paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-063-support-for-east-european-democracy-seed.md

 (1) the confidence building measures Poland and Hungary could undertake to facilitate the negotiation of agreements, including bilateral customs and technology transfer agreements, that would encourage greater direct private sector investment in that country; and

-(2) the confidence building measures Poland and Hungary could undertake with respect to the treatment accorded those countries under the Export Administration Act of 1979 [[50 U.S.C.
-4601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4601&num=0&edition=prelim) et seq.].
+(2) the confidence building measures Poland and Hungary could undertake with respect to the treatment accorded those countries under the Export Administration Act of 1979.

 ### Statutory Notes

 #### References in Text
 The Export Administration Act of 1979, referred to in par.
 (2), is Pub.
 L. 96–72, Sept.
 29, 1979, 93 Stat.
-503, which is classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense.
-For complete classification of this Act to the Code, see Tables.
+503, which was classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense, prior to repeal by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232, except for sections 11A, 11B, and 11C thereof ([50 U.S.C.
+4611](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4611&num=0&edition=prelim), 4612, 4613).

 <a id="section-5475"></a>